 Although commonly known as ergot grain fungus, the disease is actually caused by the fungus in the genus Claviceps.
 It’s a very common problem for livestock owners and farmers alike, especially when springs are cool and wet.
 Early ergot fungus symptoms in grains and grasses are very hard to detect, but if you look at their flowering heads closely, you may notice an unusual shimmering or sheen caused by a sticky substance coming from infected flowers.

 This honeydew contains a huge number of spores ready to spread.
 Often, insects inadvertently harvest and carry them from plant to plant as they travel through their day, but sometimes violent rain storms can splash the spores between closely spaced plants.
 Once the spores have taken hold, they replace viable grain kernels with elongated, purple to black sclerotia bodies that will protect new spores until the next season.

 Since ergot fungus has possibly been with us since the invention of agriculture, it’s hard to believe there’s any corner of the world untouched by this pathogen.
 That’s why it’s so important to know how to identify ergot when you’re growing any sort of grain or grass to maturity.
 The consumption of grasses or grains infected with ergot has serious consequences for man and beast alike.

-In humans, ergot consumption can lead to a myriad of symptoms, from gangrene to hyperthermia, convulsions and mental illness.
-Because of the sensation of burning and the black gangrenous extremities in early victims, ergotism was once known as St. Anthony’s Fire or just Holy Fire.
+In humans, ergot consumption can lead to a myriad of symptoms, from gangrene to hyperthermia, convulsions, and mental illness.
+It is because of the sensation of burning and the black gangrenous extremities in early victims, ergotism was once known as St. Anthony’s Fire or just Holy Fire.
 Historically, death was frequently the end game of this fungal pathogen, since the mycotoxins released by the fungus often destroyed human immunity against other diseases.